A low-energy limit of Yang-Mills theory on de Sitter space: Moduli space of static Yang--Mills connections and vacua on

 are the metric compatible connections with ($\mp$) torsion trivializing the SU(2)-frame bundle over $S^3$.
 Obviously, $\Acal^+$ is simply the transformation of $\Acal^-$ via \eqref{gt} with $g_1\in\Gcal^n_{S^3}$, and thus belong to the orbit $\Gcal^n_{S^3}\subset \Abb_{S^3}$ passing through the point $0=\Acal^-\in \Abb_{S^3}$.
 Similarly, the unstable solution \eqref{unstable-YM-soln-S^3} can be transformed by the group $\Gcal^n_{S^3}$ into an infinite family of gauge-inequivalent solutions from the viewpoint of gauge theory on de Sitter space dS$_4$.

-Recall that for Yang--Mills theory on $\Ical\times S^3$ with trivial holonomy, we may consider allowed variations of $\Acal_a$ on $S^3$ of the form \eqref{allowed-variations} without the emergence of non-zero boundary terms.
+Recall that for Yang--Mills theory on $\Ical\times S^3$ with trivial holonomy (which is our present case of interest), we may consider allowed variations of $\Acal_a$ on $S^3$ of the form \eqref{allowed-variations} without the emergence of non-zero boundary terms.
 In this case the only admissible connections on $S^3$ are the SU(2)-equivariant family

 where $\vk\in\R$ is a free parameter and $\{e^a\}$ are the left-invariant one-forms \eqref{l-i-1forms} on $S^3$.
 It is well known (see e.g. \cite{ILP2,Kub}) that the family \eqref{admissable-connection-S^3} allows only three solutions of the Yang--Mills equations on $S^3$: specifically with $\vk=\sfrac12$, $\vk =0$, or $\vk=1$.
 These three solutions are given in \eqref{unstable-YM-soln-S^3} and \eqref{pm-flat-connections}.
 Thus, for the considered boundary conditions, the moduli space of Yang--Mills connections on $S^3$ is a disjoint union of two group manifolds $\Gcal^n_{S^3}$,